-&lt;sup>2It is BVES's responsibility to provide meals; however, an Assisting Party may desire to make meal arrangements on their own and be reimbursed per the Mutual Aid Agreement.
+2It is BVES's responsibility to provide meals, however, an Assisting Party may desire to make meal arrangements on their own and be reimbursed per the Mutual Aid Agreement.

-&lt;sup>3Review BVES safety procedures to include tailboard policy and documentation, grounding policy, lock-out/tag-out policy, confined space policy and the BVES Accident Prevention Manual.
+3Review BVES safety procedures to include tailboard policy and documentation, grounding policy, lock-out/tag-out policy, confined space policy and the BVES Accident Prevention Manual.

-Agree upon how the Assisting Party shall interact and receive direction on work from the Operations Group.
+4Agree upon how the Assisting Party shall interact and receive direction on work from the Operations Group.
 Sometimes it might be efficient for the Assisting Party to have the Team Leader spend time in the EOC with the Operations Group and out in the field with the Assisting Party crews.
 Other options include having the Crew Forman check-in before and after each shift.

-&lt;sup>5Establish lines of communications with the Assisting Party Team Leader and crews.
+5Establish lines of communications with the Assisting Party Team Leader and crews.
 They may include cell phones and/or BVES provided radios.
+6Brief the Assisting Party on BVES work controls including how work will be directed and construction standards used by BVES.
+Ensure Assisting Party understands what they are permitted to do and when they must seek Engineering approval for any deviations.